Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 of interest, obtained from your family filing system.

-2. Use a high quality tape recorder or digital camcorder.
+2. Use a high quality tape recorder or digital

 3. Record in a quiet, undisturbed location.

-4. Record others and speak in a clear and natural voice.
+4. Record others and speak in a clear and natural

 5. Record musical or dramatic talent with appropriate background effects.